How to move from PC to Mac

 Another possible method to transfer data from PC to Mac is by using Migration Assistant.

-Download and install it on your PC, making sure your Windows is up to date.
-Next, once you’re setting up your Mac, you’ll automatically be prompted by the Setup Assistant about your migration preferences.
+Download and install the tool on your PC, making sure your Windows is up to date.
+Next, once you’re setting up your Mac, you’ll automatically be prompted by the assistant about your migration preferences.
 Here, select “From a Windows PC”.
 You’ll have to enter your administrator ID and password and make sure you close any applications.
 Once your PC shows the same code as your Mac does, hit Continue to select the info you want to migrate.
 That’s it!
-With the Migration Assistant you’ll get more than a replica of docs on a Mac, you’ll get a closer as possible experience to the one you had on your PC.
-That means bookmarks will be recreated in Safari, your Contacts, Calendar and so much more.
+With the Migration Assistant you’ll get more than a replica of docs on a Mac, you’ll get as close as possible experience to the one you had on your PC.
+That means bookmarks will be recreated in Safari, your Contacts, Calendar, and so much more.

-There’s one thing to keep in mind in regard to apps: not all the apps you ran on Windows will be available for Mac.
+There’s one thing to keep in mind with regards to apps: not all the apps you ran on Windows will be available for Mac.
 But before you sigh in regret, listen.
 The fundamental apps, such as Adobe Creative Cloud, include possible migrations in the license, so no need to worry about that.
 For everything else, you’ve got Setapp.

-So, what is Setapp?
-Setapp is basically your PC to Mac migration savior, as it allows you to get instant access to a collection of stellar apps, for every need.
+What is Setapp?
+Setapp is basically your PC to Mac migration savior, as it allows you to get instant access to a collection of stellar apps for every need.
 You won’t have to spend hours or days in a row researching the best apps for certain tasks or trying to find the best replacement for your Windows equivalent.
 And when it comes to essential software, you won’t realize last minute that you don’t have it.

 Setapp is available on a monthly subscription basis, but what it offers in return is definitely worth it.
-The Mac app manager brings constant updates to its app list, while also making sure users always have the latest version of any app, by offering free updates.
+This Mac app manager brings constant updates to its app list, while also making sure users always have the latest version of any app, by offering free updates.
 The apps in Setapp are organized in an intuitive dashboard, making it easy for you to quickly find what you’re looking for.
-Setapp has the best apps for Mac readily available, covering areas such as productivity, education, task management, writing, maintenance, creativity, Mac hacks, developer tools, lifestyle, personal finance.
+Setapp has the best apps for Mac readily available, covering areas such as productivity, education, task management, writing, maintenance, creativity, Mac hacks, developer tools, lifestyle, personal finance, and more.
 Just imagine how much time it would take you to find at least one great app for each of these categories.
-And a load of money.
+And a lot of money.

 To browse through all the apps offered by Setapp, just click here.